fumito-ito/AgentSDK-Swift/README.md

 - 🛡️ Apply guardrails to ensure safe and high-quality outputs
 - 📊 Stream responses in real-time
 - 📝 Support for OpenAI's latest models
+- 🔊 Voice agent support with speech-to-text and text-to-speech

 ## Requirements